 Unless you want to get into the physics side of it to understand why, and I don’t, it’s simpler for me just to understand that the higher the pressure output from a compressor, the lower the flow.

 Your compressor is rated for 400 CFM at 7.5 bar you say, yet you are running it at 10 bar.

 So, if you turn down the output pressure regulator to 7.5 bar from 10, your flow volume should increase to the 400 CFM as per the specs, if the compressor is running at efficiency.

 In theory, and maybe practically too, if you don’t need air at 7.5 bar, turn the regulator down a little lower, and that should give you even more airflow at that lower setting… up to the maximum capacity of the compressor at that pressure, whatever that may be.

 by: Doug in s.d.ca.

-However, I’m driven to ask why you want to do this – depending on your needs, a storage tank may get you what you need, if you don’t require a *continuous* flow at the higher rate.
+However, I’m driven to ask why you want to do this – depending on your needs, a storage tank may get you what you need if you don’t require a *continuous* flow at a higher rate.

 Exactly what Bill says

 What you need to find out is what tools/machines are you running?
 Do they actually need 10 Bar or even 7.5 Bar?